jasminemathieu/LAMP-Stack/README.md

 ## PHP and Dependencies Installation

 1. EPEL and REMI Repositories:
-   - Add the EPEL repository to your system.
+   - Add the EPEL repository to the system.
    - Configure the REMI repository to access additional PHP packages.

 ![install epel](https://imgur.com/vXBZtD3.jpg)